 Calibrating Jackal’s IMU¶

-This tutorial explains how Jackal’s compass works and how to calibrate it for top performance.
+This tutorial explains how Jackal’s compass works and how to calibrate it.

 Calibrating Jackal’s magnetometer is a straightforward process.
 For best performance, it’s recommended to perform this operation on a seasonal basis.